stellar-deprecated/horizon/docs/reference/resources/trade.md

+---
-# Trade
+title: Trade
+---

 A trade occurs when offers are completely or partially fulfilled.
 For example, let's say that there exists an offer to sell 9 `foo_bank/EUR` for 3 `baz_exchange/BTC` and you make an offer to buy 3 `foo_bank/EUR` for 1 `baz_exchange/BTC`.
 Since your offer and the existing one cross, a trade happens.
 After the trade completes,

 - you are 3 `foo_bank/EUR` richer and 1 `baz_exchange/BTC` poorer
 - the maker of the other offer is 1 `baz_exchange/BTC` richer and 3 `foo_bank/EUR` poorer